 - Negotiated settlements: In every case, we attempt to negotiate a fair settlement that protects our client’s interests.
 We have successfully negotiated settlements to seemingly insurmountable disputes.
 We explore other ADR options if negotiations are not successful, standing ready to litigate the matter in the absence of an acceptable outcome.

 - Divorce mediation: In a mediation, an independent third party facilitates a discussion designed to help the spouses reach agreement on their disputes.
 The mediator does not make any decisions and does not give legal advice to either spouse.

-- Arbitration: An arbitrator makes a binding decision regarding a divorcing couple’s dispute, Arbitration award is given and legally binding .
-Both spouses must agree on the arbitrator who is selected to handle their disputes.
+- Arbitration: An arbitrator may make a binding decision regarding a divorcing couple’s dispute, then a Arbitration Award is given and legally binding .
+Both spouses must agree on the arbitrator selected to handle their disputes.